 Additional information concerning trend counts in Southeast Alaska come from Glacier Bay.
 The number of harbor seals in Johns Hopkins Inlet (a tidewater glacial fjord in Glacier Bay) increased steeply (30.7% annually) between 1975 and 1978, and then at a slower rate (2.6% annually) for the period from 1983 to 1996 (Mathews and Pendleton 1997).
 Immigration and reduced mortality may have contributed to the steep growth between 1975 and 1978.
-During 1992-96, the number of seals in Johns Hopkins Inlet (glacial ice haul out) increased 7.1% annually (95% CI: 1.7%-12.4%), whereas the number of seals using terrestrial haul outs decreased 8.6% annually (95% CI:

-5.6%-11.7%) over the same period.
-New information from Glacier Bay indicates a sharp overall decline of 63-75% in harbor seal abundance from 1992 to 2002; the cause of the decline is unknown (Mathews and Pendleton 2006).
-Results from the Sitka (stable), Ketchikan (increasing), and Glacier Bay (decreasing) trend analyses, and observations about a possibly declining local population in Yakutat Bay provide an uncertain basis for inferring trends in the Southeast Alaska stock as a whole.
+During 1992-96, the number of seals in Johns Hopkins Inlet (glacial ice haul out) increased 7.1% annually (95% CI: 1.7%-12.4%), whereas the number of seals using terrestrial haul outs decreased 8.6% annually (95% CI: 5.6%-11.7%) over the same period.
+A sharp overall decline of 63-75% in harbor seal abundance was observed in Glacier Bay from 1992 to 2002 (Mathews and Pendleton 2006).
+Although the full cause of the decline is unknown, there is some evidence for predation and competition (Taggart et al. 2005).
+The decline in harbor seals in Glacier Bay has continued at rates comparable to those since 1992 (Womble et al. in review).
+Results from trend analyses among trend routes within Southeast Alaska are variable, and therefore provide an uncertain basis for inferring trends in the Southeast Alaska stock as a whole.